Yijin-Zeng/Yijin-Zeng/README.md

   I am curious about machine learning and deep learning, and trying to understand how & why they work.

-  - [**A review for change point detection methods**](<https://github.com/Yijin-Zeng/A-review-for-change-point-detection-methods>) — focusing on core methodologies and mathematical foundations
+  - [**A review for change point detection methods**](<https://github.com/Yijin-Zeng/A-review-for-change-point-detection-methods>) — focuse on core methodologies and mathematical foundations of various change point detection methods

-  - [**A review of deep Gaussian Process**](<https://github.com/Yijin-Zeng/A-Review-of-Deep-Gaussian-Process>) — learning meaningful embedding with extreme small dataset (10-50 training samples)
+  - [**A review of deep Gaussian Process**](<https://github.com/Yijin-Zeng/A-Review-of-Deep-Gaussian-Process>) — learn meaningful embedding with extreme small dataset (10-50 training samples)

 ## References
 [1] **Zeng Y**, Adams NM, Bodenham DA.
 On two-sample testing for data with arbitrarily missing values. arXiv preprint arXiv:2403.15327.
 2024 Mar 22.